Marks Point

 Marks Point is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The estimated population of the Marks Point statistical area (Lv2) as of November 2025 is around 1,918.
-This figure reflects an increase of 57 people since the 2021 Census, which recorded a population of 1,861 in the Marks Point (SA2).
-The change was inferred from AreaSearch's estimate of resident population at 1,899 following examination of ABS's latest ERP data release in June 2024 and an additional 18 validated new addresses since the Census date.
-This level of population results in a density ratio of 2,018 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-The Marks Point (SA2)'s growth rate of 3.1% since census places it within 0.9 percentage points of the SA3 area's growth rate of 4.0%.
-Overseas migration contributed approximately 67.0% of overall population gains during recent periods in the Marks Point (SA2).
+As of February 2026, the estimated population of Marks Point is around 1,918.
+This reflects an increase of 57 people since the 2021 Census, which reported a population of 1,861.
+The growth can be inferred from AreaSearch's estimate of the resident population at 1,899 in June 2024, along with 18 validated new addresses since the Census date.
+This results in a population density ratio of 2,018 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Marks Point's growth rate of 3.1% since the census is comparable to its SA3 area's growth of 4.1%.
+The primary driver for this growth was overseas migration, contributing approximately 67.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Marks Point (SA2) is expected to increase by 29 persons to reach a total population of approximately 1,947 by the year 2041, reflecting an overall increase of 0.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for Marks Point, released in 2024 with a base year of 2022.
+For future demographic trends, lower quartile growth is anticipated for locations outside capital cities.
+Based on aggregated SA2-level projections, the suburb's population is expected to increase by 22 persons to reach 1,940 by 2041, reflecting an overall increase of 0.4% over the 17-year period.

 Frequently Asked Questions - Population